NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/releases/r2dCapabilities.rst

 		* Site definition:
 			a.
 Grid
 		* Hurricane track definition:
 			a.
-User defined sites in .csv format
+User-defined sites in .csv format
 			b.
-Select from database of historical hurricanes
+Select from a database of historical hurricanes
 			c.
 Truncate hurricane track functionality
 		* Landfall location and parameters:
 			a.
-User select on GIS map
+User selects on GIS map
 			b.
-Manual user entry in input box
+Manual user entry in the input box
 		* Wind field generation model:
 			a.
 Snaiki and Wu (2017)